keptn/lifecycle-toolkit/docs/content/en/docs/crd-ref/metrics/v1alpha3/_index.md

-Objective defines a list of objectives
+Objective defines an objective for analysis

 _Appears in:_
 - [AnalysisDefinitionSpec](#analysisdefinitionspec)